Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Better long-term value despite higher upfront costs

-• Less frequent maintenance compared to multiple point-of-use units
+• Less frequent maintenance than multiple point-of-use units

 Pincher's Pro Tip

-Whole house filtration protects your appliances, potentially extending the lifespan of your water heater, washing machine, and dishwasher plumbing by 2-5 years through reduced mineral buildup.
+Whole house filtration protects your appliances, potentially extending the lifespan of your water heater, washing machine, and dishwasher plumbing by 2 to 5 years through reduced mineral buildup.

 When to Choose Point of Use Systems